Biocatalysis and Biotransformation

 Conclusion

-Biocatalysis and biotransformation are powerful tools that can be used in a wide variety of applications.
-They offer a number of advantages over traditional chemical methods, such as increased selectivity, mild reaction conditions, and the ability to use renewable resources.
-As our understanding of enzymes and biocatalysis continues to grow, we can expect to see even more applications for these technologies in the future.
+Biocatalysis and biotransformation are powerful tools with a wide range of applications.
+They offer several advantages over traditional chemical methods, such as increased selectivity, milder reaction conditions, and the ability to utilize renewable resources.
+As our understanding of enzymes and biocatalysis improves, we can expect even more applications of these technologies in the future.